EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction

-In addition, we perform a Bayesian statistical comparison between the radioactive decay model, where $f_{\rm{Ni}}$ is set to a physically reasonable value of 0.3, and the magnetar-driven model presented above.
-We calculate the Bayesian Information Criterion (BIC) for the two models, which is a parameter that accounts for the fit to the data, along with overfitting corrections to the use of extra parameters.
-The BIC is

-where $k$ is the number of parameters used in the fit, $n$ is the number of data points, and $L$ is the maximum log-likelihood of the fit.
-The radioactive decay model has 8 free parameters, while the magnetar model has 12 free parameters.
-A lower BIC corresponds to the model that is more preferred.
-We compute $\rm{BIC}_{\rm{arnett}} =-100.35$, and $\rm{BIC}_{\rm{magnetar}} = - 160.46$.
 Therefore, we prefer the magnetar model over the radioactive decay model to explain the second peak of EP250827b/SN 2025wkm.
 We note that late-time optical observations of the tail of the LC at $\sim 1 - 2$ years after explosion can confirm whether SN 2025wkm has an additional powering source to radioactive decay, as magnetar-powered LCs are expected to decay as power-laws \citep{Wang2015}, while radioactive decay-powered LCs decay exponentially \citep{Arnett1982}.